vz-risk/mapping-tools/README.md

 ```
 ## Encoders
-Mappers can be realized by encoders:
+Mappers can be used by encoders:
 ```
 >>> grace = Goose('grace', Penguin('jerry', 'fat'))
 >>> betty = Goose('betty', Penguin('fred', 'cool'))